martinheise/arduino-ui-components/README.md

 led.notificationBlink();
 ```

-Timing and blinking speeds can be configured by static variables – see [examples/led-states.cpp](examples/led-states.cpp).
+Timing and blinking speeds can be configured by static variables – see [LedStates example](examples/LedStates/LedStates.ino).

 ### RGB indicator